 “There is within us all this strong desire for the freedom to live and be whole, but it takes enormous courage and discipline to make the choice to trust God and do the difficult work this requires.
 Taking those initial steps toward change can be so frightening and painful that we often quit before we have a chance to experience any healing.
 The old voices in our head tell us it won’t work, things will only get worse, and we’re wasting our time.
 The new voice in our heart tells us that if we don’t change, we won’t grow, so dare to let go, trust God, and make the choice to change, regardless of how hard it is.

 Change and growth are synonymous.
-We have a choice, and our choice is critical because it is either life giving or life draining.
+We have a choice, and our choice is critical because it is either life-giving or life-draining.
 Failure to dare to change keeps us trapped in old behavior patterns that obviously haven’t worked, so why not open and take a chance on trust?
 Old behavior patterns are so hard to break because they are deeply rooted in our childhood wounds.
-The more we develop new behavior patterns, though, the easier the work becomes, and we slowly begin to see our life bear fruit.”
+The more we develop new behavior patterns, though, the easier the work becomes, and we slowly begin to see our lives bear fruit.”